Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 I don't feel terrified in posing the question.

-Yep, yep, yeah.
+Yep, yep, yep.

-Um it's a good point.
+It's a good point.

-Um people don't really bring up that point very often, but that is true.
+People don't really bring up that point very often, but that is true.

 It's true.

-It's it's it's a fundamental part of reality that Europe has surrendered its sovereignty, and part of surrendering Europe's sovereignty entails pretending that Europe is the United States and is therefore a land of immigrants.
+And part of surrendering Europe's sovereignty entails pretending that Europe is the United States and is therefore a land of immigrants.

-Now the revolutionary thing about the United States was that it was a land for European immigrants, and that was understood by a lot of the founders, all of the founders arguably.
+Now, the revolutionary thing about the United States was that it was a land for European immigrants, and that was understood by a lot of the founders, all of the founders, arguably.

-Uh and that was and that was not even controversial.
+And that was not even controversial.

-These founding fathers who were never here uh the end of how racist they were, and yet somehow they simultaneously wanted it to be a place for all people and all faiths and all the the there's no coherence to their thinking.
+And yet somehow they simultaneously wanted it to be a place for all people and all faiths and all.

-There is no coherence to leftist thinking.
+There is no coherence to leftists' thinking.

-It's just that stupid plaque that somebody uh after the fact put on the Statue of Liberty thing, wasn't it?
+It's just that stupid plaque that somebody after the fact put on the Statue of Liberty thing, wasn't it?

 No, no, that's a much, much more modern concept.